-Once clinical depression sets in, it can serve to magnify the physical pain felt by the sufferer, and may even cause new physical pain to appear.
-The patient may abandon pain therapy out of apathy or a feeling of hopelessness.
-The two conditions usually combine to make a difficult situation all but unbearable.
+Once clinical depression sets in, it can serve to magnify the amount of physical pain felt, and may even cause new physical pain to appear.
+A person may abandon pain therapy out of apathy or a feeling of hopelessness.
+When these two things happen, it can make a difficult situation all but unbearable.

-The good news for people who suffer from both chronic back pain and clinical depression is that there are a number of treatment options available to help.
-There are also steps you can take right now that will help you get a handle on your pain and depression.
+The good news for people with both chronic back pain and clinical depression is that there are a number of treatment options available.
+There are also steps you can take right now that can help you get a handle on your pain and depression:

-- Consult a doctor – Most chronic pain sufferers are already under medical care, but if you aren’t, the doctor should be your first stop if you feel you are experiencing depression.
+- Consult a physician – Most individuals with chronic pain are already under medical care, but if you aren’t, a physician should be your first stop if you feel you are experiencing depression.
 There are a number of medications available to treat depression, and some can also help with your chronic pain.
-If you already see a doctor for your pain, make sure to inform him or her about your depression as soon as possible so that he or she can recommend a treatment plan.
+If you already see a physician for your pain, make sure to inform him or her about your depression as soon as possible so that he or she can recommend a treatment plan.

 - Stay active – When people are depressed and in pain, often they don’t feel like engaging in life at all.
-They avoid activity of all kinds – physical, social, and mental – as much as possible.
+They avoid activity of all kinds – physical, social and mental – as much as possible.
 If your depression and pain have caused you to withdraw from life, try to push yourself to engage in activities you previously enjoyed.
-Leading an active lifestyle will help your body heal itself, and participating in enjoyable activities will help lift your mood.
+Leading an active lifestyle can help your body heal itself, and participating in enjoyable activities can help lift your mood.

-Another way to help cope with depression is to try to keep a healthy perspective – Often, depressed people will engage in negative self-talk and feel responsible for their own condition.
+Another way to help cope with depression is to try to keep a healthy perspective.
+Often, depressed people will engage in negative self-talk and feel responsible for their own condition.
 Try to remember that depression is not a moral failing, nor is it something that you brought on yourself.
 Depression is a disease that can affect anyone.
-Being depressed is not your fault, and thankfully, there are treatments available to put you on a path toward healing.
+Being depressed is not your fault, and there are treatments available that can put you on a path toward healing.